SurferAdmin/freqstart/README.md

 <!-- FREQSTART -->
 # FREQSTART v0.1.9

+`v0.1.9`
-`Warning` Default arguments changed in v0.1.9 to compose and quit containers.
-Also autoupdate argument "-a" should no longer be used!
+1. Default arguments changed to "-c" start and "-q" stop of projects.
+2. Autoupdate is now an interactive routine per container.
+The argument "-a" should no longer be used.
+3. Nginx requires basic auth before proxy forward to FreqUI in v0.1.9.
+Restart setup routine for FreqUI!

 ### Freqtrade with Docker